raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

     - HTML5
 - Issue tracking integration with Jira and GitHub issues
 - Integrates with Cloud9, AWS web-based IDE
+# AWS CodeArtifact
+- Software packages depend on each other to be built (also called code dependencies)
+- Storing and retrieving these dependencies is called artifact management
+- Traditionally you need to setup your own artifact management system
+- CodeArtifact is a secure, scalable, and cost-effective artifact management for software development
+- Works with common dependency management tools such as Maven, Gradle, npm, yarn, twine, pip, and NuGet
+- Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact
+- The main two features of CodeArtifact are
+    - We can proxy public artifact repositories
+    - Have our own packages, within our own repo, in CodeArtifact

+## Amazon CodeGuru
+- An ML-powered service for **automated code reviews** and **application performance recommendations**
+- Provides two functionalities
+    - `CodeGuru Reviewer`: automated code reviews for static code analysis (development)
+    - `CodeGuru Profiler`: visibility/recommendations about application performance during runtime (production)

 # CloudFormation